dustinlacewell/vcv-prefabs/README.md

 #### Adding favorites

-Right-clicking on a module will bring up a menu where you can add it to your favorites.
+Right-clicking on a state will bring up a menu where you can add it to your favorites.

 <p align="center">
 <img src="images/new-favorites.gif">